Environment & organization

 Finally, the centre's internal organization is based on its research and training activities.

-It is headed by Elisabeth Massoni, Director and François Bay, Deputy Director.
+It is headed by Elisabeth Massoni, Director, François Bay and Elie Hachem, Deputy Directors.
 Research is organised into 4 divisions and 7 teams.
 Each course, whether a doctoral speciality or a Specialised Master's degree, is led by a scientist.

 participations / coordinations